greghendershott/wffi/README.md

 There are four permutations of constant vs. variable and required vs. optional.
 Each permutation is discussed from the point of view of a server and an FFI for clients.
-The notaton below uses just `Key=Value` as for query parameters, but equally applies to `Key: Value` query parameters.
+The notation below uses just `Key=Value` as for query parameters, but equally applies to `Key: Value` headers.

 - `Key=Value` means that the header or parameter is a **constant**.
   - Server: Requires it to be supplied literally with the value `Value`.
   - Client: Must supply it literally.
 For convenience an FFI should supply it for a client automatically.
 - `Key={}` _or_ `Key={alias}` means that the header or parameter is **variable**.
   - Server: Requires _some_ value to be supplied.
   - Client: An FFI must require client to supply some value.
 In the client code, the name (e.g. dict key or keyword arg) is `K` when `{}`, otherwise `alias`.
 (In other words a long header name can be given a shorter alias.)
 - `[Key=Value]` means that the **constant** header or parameter is **optional**.
   - Server: When the header or parameter is not supplied in the request, the server will assume the constant value `Value` had been supplied.
   - Client: When the client doesn't supply anything, the FFI will automatically supply `Key=Value` to the server.
 (If the client wants to supply a value, it must use the name `Key`; in this variant there is no alias.)
 - `[Key={}]` _or_ `[Key={alias}]` means that the **variable** header or parameter is **optional**.
   - Server: Will assume no particular value if not supplied.
   - Client: The client may supply this or not.

 The following request template has examples of these: